Junliang-Zhou/CS526/README.md

 Use cd "C:\BU Python" in the terminal to navigate to BU Pyhton folder.
 Then run python flood.py flood_inputs/flood_1.txt to get the result for flood_1.txt.
 For other input text files, use the same format as previous one, just change 1 to 2, 3 and other numbers.

+# Final Q2
+The first line of the input file gives the number of rows.
+The second line gives the number of columns.
+The following lines contain the altitude grid.
+Example:

+From each cell (r, c), we explore all 8 neighbors.
+We only move to a neighbor if its altitude is lower than the current cell.
+Each move increases the path length by 1.

+To avoid recomputation, we store the longest path length starting from each cell in a memoization table.
+We run DFS from every cell in the grid.
+The maximum path length across all cells is the answer.

+How to run:
+I make my BU Python folder includes ski.py and ski_inputs folder which contains all ski input text files.
+Use cd "C:\BU Python" in the terminal to navigate to BU Pyhton folder.
+Then run python ski.py ski_inputs/ski_input1.txt to get the result for ski_input1.txt.
+For other input text files, use the same format as previous one, just change 1 to 2, 3 and other numbers.

 # Huffman Homework